2 Year Old Class-

 A continuation of 5-7 year old curriculum, with added difficulty and faster tempos.

 GRADED TECHNIQUE CLASSES:

 These classes are for dancers ages 8—up, except for Hip Hop which starts at age 5!!
-They are designed to teach core technique at different levels, turns, leaps, strength, and flexibility, and knowledge of terminology and dance history through barre work, center work, across the floor exercises, and choreography.
+They are designed to teach core technique, turns, leaps, strength, flexibility, and knowledge of terminology and dance history through barre work, center work, across the floor exercises, and choreography.
 Some classes also offer students the opportunity to begin learning choreography techniques and history through 1-2 week studies and may provide the opportunity to experience an audition for a lead role in our productions.

 Ballet Technique Levels 1-2 –

 Ballet is a style of performance dance which formalized in France and Russia.
 It is a highly technical form of dance which serves as the foundation for most other types of dance and has it’s own terminology in the French language.
 In the first 3 levels of ballet technique class, the five basic positions are introduced and the foundations of ballet are established.
 Basic terminology, placement, flexibility exercises, and muscle conditioning work are taught.
 Advancement is based on teacher recommendation, age, or both.

 Pre-pointe class offers continuing ballet technique as well as pointe readiness training. this class allows the instructor to assess the student’s preparedness to enter into the beginning pointe class.
 In addition to technique training, emphasis is placed on ankle, core, and feet strengthening.
 Proper placement, balance, turnout, and alignment are continually evaluated to ensure complete stability before going en pointe.